amir1376/ab-download-manager/README.md

 ## Support the Project

 If you'd like to support the project, you can find details on how to donate in the [DONATE.md](DONATE.md) file.

+## Switching to Chinese Interface

+To switch to the Chinese interface, follow these steps:

+1. Open the application.
+2. Go to the Settings page.
+3. Find the Language section.
+4. Select "Chinese" from the list of available languages.
+5. Restart the application to apply the changes.